SW-SignWise/.github/profile/README.md

-# SignWise - "Watch an Add and get a sponsored transaction"
+# SignWise - "Watch an Add and get a sponsored On-Chain transaction"

 We make it simple.
 1. Own your assets & be your own bank.